AthiraPKumar/responsive-web-dev/README.md

 This project is made up of HTML5-CSS3 framework.This can be even used as a template.

-The responsveness is maintained using the media queries. the animation effect for logo, navbar & content is produced using the css3 transition effects.
+The responsveness is maintained using the media queries.
+The animation effect for logo, navbar & content is produced using the CSS3 transition effects.